Lorenzo Faravelli: Gimnasia La Plata

 In July 2015, Faravelli joined Gimnasia La Plata on loan for one year.
 On 11 August 2016, he signed a permanent three-year deal with the club.

 Huracán

 On 2 July 2019, Faravelli moved to Huracán.
 The following January, after failing to establish himself as a starter, he rescinded his contract.

 Independiente del Valle

 On 14 January 2020, Faravelli agreed to a three-year contract with Ecuadorian Serie A side Independiente del Valle.

+Cruz Azul

+On 30 December 2023, Liga MX side Cruz Azul announced the signing of Faravelli on a two-year contract.